damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 <br/>

-To illustrate exactly how this design pattern works, below is a fragment of scripts/index.js file, in which there is a function that is subscribed by one of the methods of the MessengerInterface object and the entire implementation responsible for the logic (methods of the MessengerInterface object) related to calling a given subscriber (scripts/index.js and objects/MessengerInterface.js):
+To illustrate exactly how this design pattern works, below is a fragment of scripts/index.js file, in which there is a function that is subscribed by one of the methods of the MessengerInterface object and the entire implementation responsible for the logic (methods of the MessengerInterface object) related to calling a given subscriber:

 ```
-//scripts/index.js:
+//scripts/index.js file:

   const handleUserTalking = (userMessage) => {
     const chatBubble = messengerScreen.createChatBubbleComponent({